drixzor/drixzor/README.md

 **Design handed off, now ship it properly.** A real, responsive, performant build — not a prototype that collapses on mobile.
 Comfortable picking up from Figma, XD, or a napkin sketch and owning it through production.

 **AI-native product from zero.** Web, iOS, or both.
 Full loop: product thinking → design → implementation → deploy.
-AI gets integrated where it's pulling weight, not bolted on for a pitch deck.
+AI integrated where it's pulling weight, not bolted on for a pitch deck.

-**Founder-mode full product.** Early-stage work where hiring a designer and a full-stack engineer separately isn't realistic.
-I collapse coordination cost to zero because there is no coordination.
+**One partner covering design + engineering + production.** Early-stage or growth-stage work where splitting a brief across a design agency, a dev shop, a production house, and a PM is where projects go to die.
+Small senior team, one accountable point of contact.

 **Native iOS, not a wrapped webview.** App Store-grade iOS builds with the right architecture — or a Capacitor hybrid if that's the correct call for your roadmap.